-At least, technology companies in the US surely don’t.
+At least, technology companies in the US surely don’t answer the phone.
 With big companies, you are either presented with an endless phone tree–“press 1 for a company directory”–or the newest innovation in communications technology: the cheerful “automated voice attendant”.
-In many cases these attendants, and several other “innovative” service options, can lead to a great deal of frustration for customers and prospects.
+Often these attendants, and several other “innovative” service options, can lead to a great deal of frustration for customers and prospects.

-As a consumer and business buyer I’ve found this frustrating, not to mention an incredible productivity sink.
-As a High Tech industry executive and consultant with a strong marketing background, I find this practice curious at best–and insane at worst!
+As a consumer and business buyer I’ve found this new approach extremely frustrating at times, not to mention an incredible productivity sink.
+As a High Tech industry executive and consultant with a marketing background, I find this practice curious at best–and insane at worst!

 Think about it–how many BILLIONS of dollars companies spend trying to get the attention of potential new customers–most of who are going to need to contact the company at some point.
 Yet it seems that once we’ve got their interest, or God forbid, they’ve signed up as an actual customer–we are doing everything possible to keep them away.
 Doesn’t anyone remember the old marketing adage about current customers being your best source of additional business?
 Management guru Peter Drucker once said “The purpose of business is not to make a sale, but to make and keep a customer.”
-Apparently not many people agree with this, or have forgotten it, because “modern” customer service practices are doing there best to drive these folks away.
-There was also an interesting interview in Fortune Magazine last year with Jim Bush, Executive VP of World Service at American Express that covered this topic.
-Amex clearly get’s it.
-Let’s examine some of the current customer service approaches which carry a high risk of turning customers off:
+Apparently not many people agree with this, or have forgotten it, because “modern” customer service practices seem intended to drive these folks away.
+There was also an interesting interview in Fortune Magazine some time ago with Jim Bush, Executive VP of World Service at American Express at the time, that covered this topic of the importance of customer service.
+Amex clearly gets it.
+Let’s examine some of the current bad customer service approaches which carry a high risk of turning customers off:

 OUTSOURCED CALL CENTERS IN OTHER COUNTRIES

-This may be every consumer’s favorite “pet peeve” and fodder for the late night comedy shows–calling an American company based in Chicago, or Iowa or San Jose–only to be connected to some call center somewhere in India.
+This may be every consumer’s favorite “pet peeve” and great fodder for the late night comedy shows–when calling an American company based in Chicago, or Iowa or San Jose–only to be connected to some call center somewhere in India or some other faraway place.
 Often this leads to a very, very frustrating experience.
 Companies go this route for support as an expense driven decision–to obtain cheaper labor.
 But the reps on the end of the line are often poorly trained, probably aren’t employees of the company that you are calling, and often don’t speak English with an accent that is easy to understand for most Americans.
 Are there good reps who give great service available in these call centers?
 Certainly, I have spoken to more than a few.
 But compared to the “good old days” of local support, the average caller experience has degraded significantly.
-Add this to the built-in frustration of the caller who is dialing has because of a problem with his or her brand new $1200 PC–and you don’t get a prescription for a happy customer.
+Add this to the built-in frustration of the caller who is dialing because of a problem with his or her brand new $1200 PC–and you don’t get a prescription for a happy customer.

-The advent of the Internet has allowed for the creation of the ultimate small company: one man or woman, behind an Internet site.
+The advent of the Internet has allowed for the creation of the ultimate small company: one man or woman (or just a few), behind an Internet site.
 These companies invariably list no contact phone number or physical address.
 You can only email them for support, or if you’re really lucky, IM them.
-Unfortunately, potential customers figured out that this is likely a one man operation long ago.
+Unfortunately, potential customers figured out that this is likely a one person operation long ago.
 They will be reluctant to buy your product as a result, because they don’t believe you are “for real”, or at least they won’t be able to get good support.
-If you have the capability of offering real support, I urge you not to present your company in the image of one of these “Internet companies”.
+If you actually understand the importance of customer service have the capability of offering real support, I urge you not to present your company in the image of one of these “Internet companies”.
 If you do, it will cost you business.